All about Axcaliber blades

-Watch Axminster Expert Colwin Way talk through the production and manufacture of Axcaliber blades.
+Watch Axminster Expert Craig Steel talk through the production and manufacture of Axcaliber bandsaw blades.
 Manufactured in Axminster, using advanced CNC machining and specialised heat treatment, Axcaliber offers a wide range of high-quality bandsaw blades designed to meet all requirements.

 The most obvious piece of information you need to know is “how long is my blade?”
 This should be on the spec label on your machine, or in the instruction book.
 If you have neither, please call us for advice.